Skip to Content Top

 • Had any amount of controlled substance in their system: A person who operates a vehicle while they have any amount of a drug in their system, measured by blood or urine testing, is violating the state's OWI law.

-At Branstad & Olson, our team thoroughly analyzes the case's facts to identify holes in the prosecutor's arguments.
-Our Des Moines felony DUI attorneys know various defenses can be raised, such as police misconduct or improperly maintained equipment.
+At Branstad & Olson, our team thoroughly analyzes the case’s facts to identify holes in the prosecutor’s arguments.
+Our felony DUI attorneys are ready to raise defenses based on police misconduct or improperly maintained equipment.
 We review the details of your circumstances to determine an effective course of action.

 What Makes OWI a Felony?